Carpk/ShawnKlein/_posts/2016-09-10-java-urlconnection-class.md

 wr.close();
 ````

-Setting up the connection is mostly the same as our previous examples. we changed the request method to a post request, except for `setDoOutput()` and `getOutputStream()`, which are both methods of the `URLConnection` class.
+Setting up the connection is mostly the same as our previous examples, but we changed the request method to a post request.
+Then we called `setDoOutput()` and `getOutputStream()`, which area actually from the `URLConnection` class, and use `DataOutputStream` class to write the string to our post request.
+To test if this work, head over to [http://posttestserver.com/](http://posttestserver.com/) and check the logs!